xy177/Hyxcate/README.md

 ![Hyxcate Equipment](docs/weapons.png)

 - **Meteorite:** Armor and weapons constructed out of **Meteorite** have the ability to pull in nearby items!
 The more equipment worn at once, the stronger the pull.
-- **Frezarite:** Weapons constructed out of **Frezarite** have a strong AoE ability, all affected targets will also be inflicted with **Slowness**.
+- **Frezarite:** Weapons constructed out of **Frezarite** have a strong AoE ability, all affected targets will also be inflicted with **Deep Freeze II**.
 Armor constructed out of **Frezarite** will give infinite **Water Breathing** when the full set is worn while the boots will temporarily freeze water below the wearer.
 - **Kreknorite:** Weapons constructed out of **Kreknorite** have a strong AoE ability.
-All affected targets will also be inflicted with **Wither**.
+All affected targets will also be inflicted with **Inferno II**.
 Armor constructed out of **Kreknorite** will give infinite **Fire Resistance** when the full set is worn.
 - **Tektite:** Armor and weapons constructed out of **Tektite** have the ability to inflict **Paralysis**.
 This effect will disable the mob's AI and deal damage overtime while it is active.
 - **Tektite Greatsword:** Tektite also includes a greatsword weapon.
 It has the same ability as its other tool counterparts except it has a much wider range.
 - **Bow of Lightspeed:** This bow can fire arrows extremely fast and make them pack a punch!
 - **Beam Swords:** These weapons are of pure plasma and energy, they will cut through even the strongest armor!
 They not only ignore armor, they will also ignore invincibility frames.
 - **Celestial Warhammer:** This warhammer is of the stars!
-Hold right-click to hit the ground and fly up onto the air, then once you hit the ground, you'll deal a large AoE attack that will knock all your foes away and inflict them with the **Glowing** effect.
+Hold right-click to hit the ground and fly up onto the air, then once you hit the ground, you'll deal a large AoE attack that will knock all your foes away and inflict them with the **Celestial Erasure** effect.

 ### 🔁 **Mod Integration**